Linearizability of flows by embeddings: Proofs

-\begin{proof} By Theorem~\ref{th:smooth-compact}, $\Phi$ is a $1$-parameter subgroup of a smooth torus action on $X$.
-By restricting the torus action to the action of the closure $H$ of this $1$-parameter subgroup, we obtain a smooth action of a subtorus $H$ on $\st$ with the property that the equilibria of $\Phi$ coincide with the fixed points of the $H$ action.
+\begin{proof} By Theorem~\ref{th:smooth-compact}, $\Phi$ is a $1$-parameter subgroup of a $C^1$ torus action on $X$.
+By restricting the torus action to the action of the closure $H$ of this $1$-parameter subgroup, we obtain a $C^1$ action $\Theta$ of a subtorus $H$ on $\st$ with the property that the equilibria of $\Phi$ coincide with the fixed points of $\Theta$.
 Let $x\in \st$ be an isolated such equilibrium/fixed point.
-By Bochner's linearization theorem, there are smooth local coordinates on some open neighborhood $U$ of $x$ in which the $H$ action on $X$ corresponds to the action of a closed subgroup of the orthogonal group $O(n)$ on $\R^n$ \cite[Thm~2.2.1]{duistermaat2000lie}, \cite[Thm~4.7.1]{hirsch1976difftop}.
-Thus, in these coordinates, $\Phi$ corresponds to the action of a $1$-parameter subgroup of $O(n)$, so the vector field generating $\Phi$ is a skew-symmetric linear vector field $B$ in these local coordinates.
+By Bochner's linearization theorem, there is a $\Theta$-invariant open neighborhood $U$ of $x$ and $C^1$ local coordinates on $U$ in which $\Theta$ is the linear action of a closed subgroup of the orthogonal group $O(n)$ on $\R^n$ (\cite[Thm~2.2.1]{duistermaat2000lie}, \cite[Thm~4.7.1]{hirsch1976difftop}).
+Thus, in these coordinates $\Phi$ corresponds to the action of a $1$-parameter subgroup of $O(n)$, and hence the vector field generating $\Phi$ corresponds to a skew-symmetric linear vector field $B$.
 Moreover, $B$ is invertible since $x$ is an isolated equilibrium of $\Phi$ and hence an isolated zero of $B$.
-The fact that all invertible skew-symmetric matrices have even dimensions implies that $\dim(\st)$ is even.
+The fact that all invertible skew-symmetric matrices have even dimensions implies that $\dim \st$ is even.
 Finally, the determinant of $B$ is positive since eigenvalues of an invertible real skew-symmetric matrix come in imaginary conjugate pairs, so the Hopf index of the vector field generating $\Phi$ at $x$ is equal to $1$. \end{proof}

 \PropRecog*